Myrmecophyte: Extrafloral nectaries

-Types of ant-plant interactions
+Ant-plant interactions

 Ants as pollinators

 Unlike their bee relatives, ants rarely pollinate plants.
-Various assumptions have been made as to why ants are poor pollinators, although none have been verified: a) ants do not fly limiting their transport of pollen far enough to effect cross-pollination, b) ants do not systematically forage like bees do, and c) ants are not hairy, and clean themselves too frequently to allow pollen to be carried to other plants.
-In most cases of ant pollination, the ants are one of multiple pollinators; meaning that the plants are not completely dependent on ants for pollination.
+Various suggestions have been made as to why ants are poor pollinators, although none have been verified: a) ants do not fly, limiting their transport of pollen far enough to effect cross-pollination, b) ants do not systematically forage as bees do, and c) ants are not hairy, and clean themselves too frequently to allow pollen to be carried to other plants.
+In most cases of ant pollination, the ants are one of multiple pollinators, meaning that the plants are not completely dependent on ants for pollination.
 However, the orchid Leporella fimbriata can only be pollinated by its winged male ant partner (Myrmecia urens).

 Ants and seed dispersal

-Myrmecochory, literally translated as "ant-dispersal," is the collection and dispersal of seeds by ants.
+Myrmecochory, "ant-dispersal," is the collection and dispersal of seeds by ants.
 Ants disperse more than 30% of the spring-flowering herbaceous plants in eastern North America.
 Both the plant and the ant benefit in this scenario.
 The ants are provided with an elaiosome, a detachable food body found on the surface of the seed.
 Elaiosomes have diverse compositions, usually high in lipids and fatty acids, but also containing amino acids, sugars, and protein.
 The ants remove the elaiosome once the seed has been transported to the colony.
 As a result, the seeds are safely placed in nutrient-rich substrate protected from predators, benefiting the plant with optimum establishment conditions for its seed.